LlamaLibrarian/QB_Connect4/README.md

 # QB_Connect4

-    This is a board for the connect4 game, runs in QBASIC.
+A board for the Connect4 game, runs in QBASIC.

     Filename= C4.BAS